 Students must complete an approved background check and drug screen.

-Placement in health care facilities will require a background check and a drug screen for admission.
+Placement in healthcare facilities will require a background check and a drug screen for admission.
 Clinical institutions may deny access to the clinical practice area based on the results of these screenings.
 Clinical experience is a required component of the majority of nursing courses and a course cannot be completed without a passing grade in the clinical component of the course.

-If the clinical agency finds the results of the drug screening or criminal background check to be unacceptable, the School of Nursing may not be able to provide further educational experiences, which could impede the student’s progression and completion of the nursing degree.
+If the clinical agency finds the results of the drug screening or criminal background check to be unacceptable, the Division of Nursing may not be able to provide further educational experiences, which could impede the student's progression and completion of the nursing degree.
 Failure to be honest in the completion of all application questions regarding prior convictions may result in an academic integrity violation and could result in dismissal from the program.

 - physical exam,

-- proof of polio series,
+- proof of varicella vaccine,